 Workplace safety continues to be a major concern in manufacturing, with accidents leading to costly downtime, regulatory penalties, and reputational damage.
 Manual monitoring and periodic safety audits are often insufficient, leaving hazards unnoticed until they result in incidents.

-Computer vision systems detect PPE compliance, risky behaviours, and even near-misses.
-This in turn gives safety leaders a window into what is actually happening, not just reported incidents.
+Computer vision systems detect PPE compliance, risky behaviors, and even near-misses.
+This, in turn, gives safety leaders a window into what is actually happening, not just reported incidents.

 Implementing computer vision: where best to start?